Getting Involved with the Clang Project

-The most common way to talk with other developers on the project is through the cfe-dev mailing list.
-The clang mailing list is a very friendly place and we welcome newcomers.
+The most common way to talk with other developers on the project is through the Clang Frontend Discourse forum .
+The clang forum is a very friendly place and we welcome newcomers.
 The forum is archived so you can browse through previous discussions or follow development on the web if you prefer.

 Contributing Extensions to Clang

 Clang is designed to support experimentation, allowing programmers to easily extend the compiler to support great new language features and tools.
 At some point, the authors of these extensions may propose that the extensions become a part of Clang itself, to benefit the whole Clang community.
 However, extensions (particularly language extensions) have long-term maintenance costs for Clang.
 The benefits of the extension need to be evaluated against these costs.
 The Clang project uses the following criteria for this evaluation:

 - Evidence of a significant user community: This is based on a number of factors, including an existing user community, the perceived likelihood that users would adopt such a feature if it were available, and any secondary effects that come from, e.g., a library adopting the feature and providing benefits to its users.